UCF/unify-events/README.md

 #### Bootstrap
 This project uses the official Sass port of Twitter Bootstrap (https://github.com/twbs/bootstrap-sass) for base styling of templates. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/sass/theme.scss`.

-The current version of Bootstrap is v3.1.1.
+The current version of Bootstrap is v3.2.0.

-To upgrade Bootstrap, download the latest tagged release and replace the `static_files/assets/bootstrap/assets/` directory in this repo with the downloaded `vendor/assets/` directory (do not copy the Bootstrap root directory.)
+To upgrade Bootstrap, download the latest tagged release and replace the `static_files/assets/bootstrap/assets/` directory in this repo with the downloaded `assets/` directory (do not copy the Bootstrap root directory.)
+Make sure to compile `static_files/assets/sass/style.scss` after!

 #### Font Awesome
 Version 4.0.3 of Font Awesome (http://fontawesome.io/) is used as a replacement for Bootstrap's Glyphicon icon library. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/sass/theme.scss`.

 Note that these icons do not overwrite the Glyphicon library; both are available to use, but Font Awesome fonts are preferred.
 See the Font Awesome docs for usage.

 To upgrade, download the latest tagged release and replace the `static_files/assets/font-awesome-4.x.x/` directory in this repo with the downloaded root directory.
+Make sure to compile `static_files/assets/sass/style.scss` after!

 #### Theme Sass Files
 All of the raw custom styles for this project are contained in separate Sass files in `static_files/assets/sass/`.
 When modifying stylesheets in this project, only modify the files in this directory; **do NOT modify any files in `static_files/css/`**!
 These Sass files will compile and overwrite `static_files/css/style.css`.